jh3nd3rs0n/jargyle/README.md

           The timeout in milliseconds on waiting for the socket to connect to the external SOCKS server used for external connections (default is 60000)

       externalClient.externalServerUri=SCHEME://HOST[:PORT]
-          The URI of the external SOCKS server used for external connections.
+          The URI of the external SOCKS server used for external connections

       externalClient.socketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
           The space separated list of socket settings for the socket to connect to the external SOCKS server used for external connections